prikhi/pencil/docs/source/reference/behaviours.rst

 Font
 ----

-This behaviour is used to set the target object text font.
+This behaviour is used to set the target object's text font.
 With this behaviour, a set of font-related attributes are changed.

 Target object
 ^^^^^^^^^^^^^

-SVG Text object and HTML objects.
+An SVG Text object or any HTML object.

 XML Syntax
 ^^^^^^^^^^